adamluckydo/ontology/3_Buddhism/Buddhism.md

 ![Abstract art of the self looking in a mirror](stream_entry.png)

-Awakening, stream entry, nonduality, pure being.
+Awakening, stream entry, nonduality, pure being, true self.
 There are many ways people describe it, but it comes down to one key point:

 After lots of practice paying close attention to experience in specific ways, suddenly you see, beyond a shadow of a doubt, that there is no "self", and there never was one.